mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/PagerDuty-Schedules-Microsoft-Graph-connector-(preview).md

 ### Sync

-Only full crawl is supported by PagerDuty Schedules connector.
+Only full crawl is supported by PagerDuty Schedules Microsoft Graph connector.
 The default schedule of the full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.